 Volunteers contribute significant amounts of time to the Foundation's program services, administration, and fundraising and development activities; however, the consolidated financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.
 Contributed goods are recorded at fair value at the date of donation.
 The Foundation records donated professional services at the respective fair values of the services received.
-See Note 7 for noncash support from the University.
-The Foundation had gifts in-kind of \$246,209 and \$885,552 for the years ended June 30, 2015 and 2014, respectively.
+The Foundation had noncash support from the University of \$1,553,828 and \$1,589,989 for the years ended June 30, 2016 and 2015, respectively.
+See Note 7 for further detail on the noncash support from the University.
+The Foundation also had other gifts in-kind of \$1,435,197 and \$246,209 for the years ended June 30, 2016 and 2015, respectively.
+The Foundation had a significant gift in-kind in the amount of approximately \$1,192,000 during fiscal year 2016 relating to software licenses for college of business students.